 - Accommodate disabilities and other diverse needs, making use of our own capacities and campus resources

 The course revolves around a free, open-access textbook, hereafter Humans:

 - Diana Daley and students at the University of Arizona, Humans R Social Media (University of Arizona, Winter 2022)

 Assignments include all content on the linked pages, including the self-quizzes and “related content.”

 For extra credit, students may propose corrections or improvements to the textbook.
 Each substantive improvement is worth one point of course credit, up to a maximum of three per student.
-Submit proposals to the instructor.
+Submit proposals in the dedicated assignment on Canvas.

 Each week additionally includes an “Artifact”—a primary source that we will examine, dissect, and reflect upon.
 Some Artifacts are fairly extensive, and you're expected to explore as you like, not necessarily to study the whole thing.

 Some weeks we will also have a guest speaker.
 Please plan to familiarize yourself with the guest speaker before they come so you are well-equipped to ask questions.

 Artifact: bell hooks, “Homeplace: A Site of Resistance,” in Yearning: Race, Gender, and Cultural Politics (South End Press, 1990)